Ao28th28thedev/Ao28th28thedev/README.md

   Coming Soon!

 - 6.136.0 | Coming Soon!
+NEW AVATAR!?
+EW!
+2

   New wizard looks and other new stuff.
+Making faces for free is no longer available.
-  New unknown outfit: seafoam tank top with fuchsia underwear
+  New unknown outfit: seafoam tank top with fuchsia underwear.

 - The Current Version | Multiplayer Mode!

-  https://sso.prodigygame.com/game/login/ Time Travel to the past to get Multiplayer Mode for earlier versions!
+  https://sso.prodigygame.com/game/login/ Time Travel to the past to get Multiplayer Mode for the earlier versions!

 Pick any version you want!